7 Important Things to Include in Your Company Security Policy

 For Windows, there is VeraCrypt and Bitlocker.
 For Linux, there is LUKS, and for macOS X Filevault.
 This should be required for employees in possession of sensitive credentials or documents associated with the company. iOS and Android also can, and should, be encrypted.

-Many efficient mobile device management solutions offer Kiosk lockdown that ensures that employees do not access anything else on their work phones other than work-related apps.
+Many efficient mobile device management solutions offer Kiosk lockdown that ensures that employees do not access anything else on their business phones other than work-related apps.

 Finally, employees should not plug untrusted USB devices into computers.
 In addition, they shouldn’t plug their USB device into an untrusted USB socket.
 In fact, employees should never use USB devices to transfer data.